IGEL-Community/PSIGEL/Docs/Get-UMSEndpointDirectory.md

 # Get-UMSEndpointDirectory

 ## SYNOPSIS
-Gets information on a endpoint directory.
+Gets information on an endpoint directory.

 ## SYNTAX